lzim/teampsd/resources/training_guides/README.md

+# TeamPSD Training Guides

-structure of each training guide
+Check out the structure of each training guide

 link to training guide template